tiprankstipranks

 A portion of our workforce is unionized, and we could face labor disruptions that would interfere with our operations.

-Some of our employees both in and outside of the United States work under collective bargaining agreements or national trade union agreements or are subject to works councils.
-Although we have not recently experienced any significant work stoppages as a result of labor disagreements, we cannot ensure that such a stoppage will not occur in the future.
-For example, a collective bargaining agreement for one of our U.S. manufacturing facilities is scheduled to expire in January 2025.
-Our inability to negotiate satisfactory new agreements or a labor disturbance at any of our manufacturing facilities could have a material adverse effect on our operations.
+Some of our employees both in and outside of the U.S. work under collective bargaining agreements or national trade union agreements or are subject to works councils.
+Significant work stoppages as a result of labor disagreements may occur in the future, including as a result of any failure to maintain the collective bargaining agreements we have in place for one of our U.S. manufacturing facilities (which are scheduled to expire in January 2027 and January 2029).
+Our inability to negotiate satisfactory new agreements or a labor disturbance at any of our manufacturing facilities could have a significant adverse effect on our operations.

 Supply Chain - Risk 1